janelia-flyem/dvid-api/README.md

 ### Contents

-This repository contains files with a *.json* in JSON schema format, each describing a different supported media type.
-There are also *-example.json* that gives an example implementation of the JSON.
+This repository contains files with a *{schema}.json* in JSON schema format, each describing a different supported media type.
+There are also *{schema}-example.json* that gives an example implementation of the corresonding schema.

 ### Defining a custom media type